DeeMajor/FullStatckApp/README.md

  3. Commit your changes
  4. **Rename** the Confession.txt file to "Appeal.txt"
  5. **Copy** the recently renamed text file into a new directory labeled "New_Evidence".
 The New_Evidence folder will be in the base directory.
- 6. Commit your changes
+ 6. Commit your changes (Relative folder sctructure) .\ ..\
  7. **Delete** the Evidence folder
- 8. List all the directories that are in the base directory and pipe the results into New_Evidence/directories.text
+ 8. List all the directories that are in the base directory and pipe the results into New_Evidence/directories.txt
  9. **Zip** the New_Evidence folder
  10. Commit your changes and push to repostory

+---
 The company has looked at the evidence you presented and they are happy.
 You are now required to build your project and publish artifacts.
 The process should be automated using powershell.
 Create a powershell script that builds, publishes an artifact and zips the artifact
+Call file with `..\script.ps1`
+Do 1 line at a time and test script then clean dir with `git clean -xdf`

 >Try out using $LASTEXITCODE checks